joeyvmason/joeyvmason.github.io/_posts/2016-11-02-the-front-end-deserves-its-own-repository.md

 ### Improve Build Times

-If you make a change to a CSS file, do you really need to re-run all of your backend API integration tests?
+If you make a change to a CSS file, do you really need to re-run all of your back-end API integration tests?
 Well, if you keep everything in one repository, this is what ends up happening.
 Splitting things up means you will only build and test what has actually changed, which will result in less wasted time and resources.
 Your CI server will thank you.